-4. Track resolution as function of the angle
+5. Track resolution as function of the local track angle

-The resolution in the precision plane as a function of the incident angle of the track will be measured in the B=1 T data set.
-For a pad based readout system the resolution has a strong dependence on the incident angle see e.g. [5].
-The resolution is best if the incident track angle is parallel to the strip direction.

-For a GridPix pixel TPC - with squared pixels - the resolution is expected to be independent of the incident angle.
-In order to test experimentally this hypothesis, reconstructed circle tracks were selected.
-Examples of circle tracks can be observed in the event display shown in Fig. 2.
-For circles, the incident φ angle of the track depends on the position of the individual hits on the circle in the xy plane.
+The resolution in the precision plane as a function of the local track angle 201 will be measured in the B = 1 T data set.
+For a pad based readout system 202 the resolution has a strong dependence on the local track angle see e.g. [5].
+203 The resolution is best if the local track angle is parallel to the strip direction.
+204 For a GridPix pixel TPC - with squared pixels - the resolution is expected 205 to be independent of the local track angle.
+In order to test experimentally 206 this hypothesis, reconstructed circle tracks were selected.
+Examples of circle 207 tracks can be observed in the event display shown in Fig. 2.
+For circles, 208 the local track angle φ depends on the position of the individual hits on the circle in the xy plane.
 The range of φ angles depends on the radius.
 For radii smaller than 500 pixels a large φ range can be probed.
-Using the residuals in the xy plane, it is possible to measure the resolution of the hits as a function of the incident φ angle of the track.
+Using the residuals in 211 the xy plane, it is possible to measure the resolution of the hits as a function 212 of the local track angle.
+213

-A dedicated pattern recognition program was written to find and fit mul-213 tiple circles in an event.
-To find candidate circles, a Hough transform was 214 used to find the centre of the circle in the xy plane.
-In the circle fit, the reso-215 lution in xy was estimated to be about 4 pixels and in z it was 1 mm.
-Outlier 216 hits at more than 2.5 standard deviation were iteratively rejected.
-For the 217 selection of circles it was required that the fit $\chi^2{xy}/d.o.f.$ and $\chi^2_z/d.o.f.$ was 218 less than 5.
-Finally, the radius of the circle had to be larger than 50 pixels 219 (corresponding to a momentum cut of 0.8 MeV/c), at least 20 hits should 220 lie on the circle.
+A dedicated pattern recognition program was written to find and fit mul-214 tiple circles in an event.
+To find candidate circles, a Hough transform was 215 used to find the centre of the circle in the xy plane.
+In the circle fit, the reso-216 lution in xy was estimated to be about 4 pixels and in z it was 1 mm.
+Outlier hits at more than 2.5 standard deviation were iteratively rejected.
+For the 218 selection of circles it was required that the fit $\chi{xy}^2/d.o.f.$ and $\chi_z^2/d.o.f.$ were less than 5.
+Finally, the radius of the circle had to be larger than 50 pixels (corresponding to a momentum cut of 0.8 MeV/c) and at least 20 hits should lie on the circle.
 The total φ span of the selected hits on the circle should be at least 1 rad.
-The hits with φ values below $\pi/8$ and above $15\pi/8$ were removed.
-223
+The hits with local φ values below $\pi/8$ and above $15\pi/8$ were 223 removed.
+224